jeju5/management/cs/aws/aws_developer.md

   * Lambda can work globally
 * API Gateway
   * API = application programming interface = set of features that utilize an application.
     * REST API uses JSON
-  * SOAP API uses XML
+    * SOAP API uses XML (you can configure SOAP API pass through)
   * AWS API Gateway is a fully managed API service
   * API caching: you can cache endpoint response for redundant requests for TTL.
   * same origin policy <--> CORS